How to Prepare for a Home Inspection: Tips for Sellers

 – Brett The Home Inspector

 Declutter as much as possible prior to your inspection.
-Inspectors and buyers are
+Inspectors and buyers are turned off and triggered by clutter and grime.

 – Southern Brothers Inspections